vedikaS-byte/biodiversity-analysis/README.md

 # Biodiversity Intactness Index Change in Phoenix, AZ

 ## Description
 Maricopa County, the fourth most populous county in the US, houses more than half of Arizona's residents.
+The county had a population of 4.5 million people as of 2022 and was listed as the fasted growing county in the US with nearly 56,000 people added during July 2021-2022 (Maricopa County, n.d.).

 ## Contents
 This repository is organizated as follows and contains: